F-singularities in families: Introduction

 \subsection{Acknowledgements}

 The authors began working on this project while attending a workshop at the American Institute of Mathematics (AIM) titled ``ACC for minimal log discrepancies and termination of flips'', May 14th -- 18th 2012, organized by Tommaso de Fernex and Christopher Hacon.
 We would like to thank the organizers and the American Institute of Mathematics.
 Part of the work was done when the third author visited the Department of Mathematics at Pennsylvania State University; he would like to thank them for their hospitality.
 Additionally, the authors would like to thank Lawrence Ein, Christopher Hacon, J\'anos Koll\'ar, Joseph Lipman, Mircea \mustata{}, and Kevin Tucker for useful discussions.
 Especially, we would like to thank Brian Conrad for pointing out compatibility of trace with base change.
+We would also like to thank Hiromu Tanaka for comments on a previous draft.
 Additionally, the authors of the paper would like to thank Leo Alonso, Damian R\"ossler, Graham Leuschke and Blup for providing answers and commentary to the following questions {\tt http://mathoverflow.net/questions/120982/} and {\tt http://mathoverflow.net/questions/120625/}.